 A: The simple answer in Virginia is, yes.
 If you appear to be intoxicated or if law enforcement authorities have good reason to believe that you have alcohol in your system, they might arrest you and ask you to submit to a blood or breath test.
 An alternative charge that you may face is public intoxication, which is less serious than underage possession, but should still be taken seriously.

 Q: Is having a fake ID a crime?

 A: In Virginia, possession of a manufactured or altered driver’s license, or use of someone else’s driver’s license as your own is against the law.
 Conviction may result in up to six months in jail.
 It is also illegal to loan your license to someone else to use, or to make, sell or distribute false IDs.
 Fake ID charges/convictions can also have collateral consequences for young people later applying for security clearances.

 Consult With An Experienced Criminal Defense Lawyer

-Virginia law enforcement authorities are tough on underage drinking and underage possession of alcohol offenses.
+Law enforcement authorities in Rockingham, Augusta and Shenandoah Counties are tough on underage drinking and underage possession of alcohol offenses.
 It is critical to enlist the help of a knowledgeable and experienced lawyer like those at our firm as early as possible in the process in order to minimize the impact an arrest has on a young person.
 For a free and confidential consultation, contact us by email or call 540-315-8450.